 Howl!
 TV is a channel to the artistic creation of myriad artists, performers, poets, dancers, and thought leaders who exemplify the spirit of the East Village and Lower East Side.
 Original Programming or live streaming 24/7, our website was designed to give viewers a sneak peek of exhibitions and events, and a chance to select from hundreds of past programs by legends of the downtown scene, activists, and artists who continue the legacy of creativity which is the hallmark of the neighborhood.

 Howl’s education programs provide youth and adult audiences with free hands-on art education.
 Established and emerging artists from the Lower East Side community collaborate to facilitates workshops and programs in a variety of artistic mediums.
 Experimenting with new materials and mentorship from seasoned artists are the hallmark of Howl’s education programs and each program is designed to be accessible to participants regardless of previous experience.
 Howl serves high-school-aged students through its teen arts program, Howl!
 High.

 Howl!
-Emergency Life Project (HELP)
+Emergency Life Project (Howl!
+HELP)

-A safety net for artists, HOWL!
-HELP provides emergency financial assistance and social service support to artists who have participated in the annual HOWL!
-Festival or who made or make their careers in New York City’s East Village and Lower East Side arts communities.
-Services include counseling and referrals for personal, family, or work-related problems and linkage to community resources for such needs as medical care, legal services, public benefits or elder care.
-Workshops are offered on a variety of topics and include: affordable housing, financial education, and health insurance options.
-Financial assistance is available for rent, utilities, mental health, and medical care as well as other basic living expenses.
+In partnership with The Actors Fund, Howl!
+HELP is a safety net that provides emergency financial assistance and social service support for artists who have participated in the annual HOWL!
+Festival, or who have made or make their careers in New York City’s East Village and Lower East Side arts communities.
+Services include counseling and referrals for personal, family, or work-related problems, and linkage to community resources for medical care, legal services, public benefits, and elder care.
+Workshops about Affordable housing, Financial education, and Health insurance options are offered.
+Financial assistance is available for rent, utilities, mental health, and medical care, as well as other basic living expenses.
 Grants are approved on a case-by-case basis based on need.